Philip D. Rasico

 Professor Rasico is a linguist whose research and teaching interests focus upon the languages and dialects of the Iberian Peninsula together with their transoceanic projections.
 His publications include studies on the phonological development of the Catalan language during its earliest period; the edition and linguistic analysis of non-literary medieval documents written fully or partially in Catalan; linguistic variation and dialectal development in Catalan; the history, linguistic legacy and cultural heritage of the Minorcan islanders who settled in British East Florida (New Smyrna and St. Augustine) in the latter half of the 18th century; and the etymological origin and development of Catalan toponyms.
 In the 1990s Rasico collaborated with the distinguished linguist Joan Coromines in the preparation and writing of the eight-volume Onomasticon Cataloniae, an etymological dictionary of place names from the entire Catalan linguistic territory.

-To date Rasico has published seven single-authored books and four co-authored or co-edited volumes in addition to over 250 articles that have appeared in professional journals and volumes.
+To date Rasico has published eight single-authored books and four co-authored or co-edited volumes in addition to over 250 articles that have appeared in professional journals and volumes.
 Among other areas his current research involves the edition and linguistic analysis of Joan Coromines' unpublished field notes for his Diccionari Etimològic i Complementari de la Llengua Catalana, 10 vols.
 (1980-2001) and Onomasticon Cataloniae: Els Noms de Lloc i Noms de Persona de Totes les Terres de Llengua Catalana, 8 vols.
 (1989-1997), with a special focus upon the linguistic surveys conducted in 1959-1960 in the northern Catalan region of Roussillon (Rosselló) which comprises the greater part of the modern French Département des Pyrénées Orientales.

 At Vanderbilt University Rasico teaches classes in Spanish linguistics as well as in Catalan language and culture.